 Speaking of 2004, I remarked results of the big wave that wiped the buildings.
 These signs is quite often view nowadays.

 Rubber plantations are everywhere.
 Thailand accounts for a third of the world's supply of natural rubber.
 These trees will be chopped down soon to push up the rubber prices on the market.
 The government offers farmers 21,000 baht ($655) for every 1,600 square meters of rubber trees they chopped down.
 Farmers will move to oil palm plantation which I haven't seen yet!

 We turned into some back road to see what's there.

 We reached a jungle and saw abandoned mango, banana, rambutan and durian trees!
 I picked some durian and mango from the ground as they looked mature.
 Evening degustation turned out the fruits were not ready yet!

 Durian is the smelliest fruit in the world.
-It's also one of the most dangerous fruits, because it weights few kilos, has many solid spikes and grows 40 meters above the ground.
+It's also one of the most dangerous fruits, because it weighs few kilos, has many solid spikes and grows 40 meters above the ground.
 These facts I've read after I picked them straight from the ground risking a catch of a flying durian.